 - Developing skills to become effective at what you do

 - Having a willingness to take action and becoming engaged

-Underlying all of these aspects of leadership at Rochester are our communal principles: fairness, freedom, honesty, inclusion, respect, and responsibility.
-These are our shared values that form the pillars of undergraduate student life, and they are infused throughout our leadership programs.
+Underlying these aspects of leadership at Rochester are our communal principles: fairness, freedom, honesty, inclusion, respect, and responsibility.
+These are the shared values that form the pillars of undergraduate student life, and they are infused throughout our leadership programs.